simplysabir/sharrd/README.md

 This will guide you through:
 1. Naming your secret
 2. Selecting the seed phrase type (12-word, 24-word, or custom)
-3. Configuring number of shares and threshold
+3. Entering your seed phrase words one by one
-4. Entering your seed phrase words one by one
+4. Adding optional description and protection settings

-5. Adding optional description and protection settings
+You'll then be presented with 3 memorable words.
+Remember any 2 of these words to recover your seed phrase.

 ### Listing Secrets